 Try and use tumble dryer with an A rating, or better still, dry your clothes on a line – it’s the most eco and cost-friendly way to a clean and fresh wardrobe.

 Dishwashers are rated on how much energy it takes to clean and dry your dishes.
-Switching to an energy-saving dishwasher could cut your electricity bills by 40% and your carbon footprint by 90kg.*
+Switching to an energy-saving dishwasher could cut your electricity bills by 40% and reduce your carbon footprint.

 If you use metered water, you’ll also save money and water by using less H2O per wash cycle.